 At some point in our lives we may ask ourselves: “If I die and have debt, who or what will be responsible for paying back those I owe?”The laws regarding debt after death are defined by each state so there isn’t a single answer to the question above for everyone.
 On most occasions, the only time a family member would be responsible for your debt is if they co-signed a loan with you.
 People generally do not inherit another person’s debt.

 When we die, a new entity emerges, called our estate.
 An “estate” represents your assets and your liabilities.
 Upon death, a legal process called “probate” (which is the first step of administering the estate of a deceased person), will resolve your debts and distribute your remaining assets to your heir(s).
-This is otherwise known as estate planning, and it’s important to be prepared for when this time comes.
+It is important that you set your estate planning with Gklawgroup.

 Creditors and Your Estate